-A "student handbook" is given to each student on his or her first day of attendance at Senn-Thomas Middle School.
+A "student handbook" is given to each 6th grade student on his or her first day of attendance at Senn-Thomas Middle School.
 This handbook is designed to keep students organized with their daily schedule and assignments.
 The "student handbook" is also a great tool for keeping parents informed about the guidelines and expectations for their student as well as their daily assignments.

-Please take time to get familiar with the handbook as it is one of the most valuable links of communication between teachers, parents and students.
-Also included in this handbook is the district handbook which outlines the Dunklin R-5 School's philosophy and the rules and regulations that the students are expected to follow.
+Please take time to get familiar with the handbook, as it is one of the most valuable links of communication between teachers, parents and students.
+Also included in this handbook is the district handbook, which outlines the Dunklin R-5 School's philosophy and the rules and regulations that the students are expected to follow.
 Please read this section thoroughly so you are aware of the guidelines of our district.

 The cost to replace a student handbook is \$5.00.

 Sincerely,

 Brian Johnson, Principal

-I have read and understand how the "student handbook" at Senn-Thomas Middle School is to be used by my child.
+I have read and understand how the "student handboused by my child. ook" at Senn-Thomas Middle School is to be

-Parent/Guardian Signature
+Parent/Guardian Signature Date

-I have read and understand how the "student handbook" at Senn-Thomas Middle School is to be used.
+I have read and understand how the "student handboused. ook" at Senn-Thomas Middle School is to be

-Student Signature
+Parent/Guardian Signature Date